Guide

 1.3.1 In the UK, criminal record checks should be obtained through:

 1.3.2 Employers must obtain checks from the relevant body for their geographical location.
-This is because of variances in how legislation operates in different countries.
+This is necessary due to the variances in how legislation operates in different countries.
 For instance, certain offences may be regarded differently, or different periods of rehabilitation may be imposed therefore affecting the type of criminal record information employers need to consider.
 All three agencies referenced above have reciprocal arrangements in place to share criminal record information where offences are considered the same in that country.

 1.4 The role of the Disclosure and Barring Service (DBS)